RyawSzn/FormulaFrenzy/README.md

 2. **Selecting Symbols:**
    - You can select symbols by clicking on the cells in the grid.
 Up to 5 symbols can be selected at a time.
+   - Subscripts and superscripts are simply regarded as the symbol itself. (n₁ → n; v² → v)

 3. **Highlighted Cells:**
    - Selected cells are highlighted to indicate they are part of the current selection.